Hrubieszów: Jewish resistance

 Most of the Betar youth were killed in the spring of 1942 and in subsequent months together with the local Jewish population.
-A small number, however, managed to return to the ghetto and later took part in the Warsaw Ghetto uprising.
+A small number, however, managed to return to the ghetto and later took part in the Warsaw Ghetto uprising of 1943.
 Julek Brandt escaped from a transport heading for the Sobibor extermination camp.
 He was denounced by locals who tuned him over to the Gestapo in Hrubieszów.
 There he was put to work by Gestapo Obersturmbannführer Ebner, who named him chief of a small work camp on Jatkowa Street.
-At the end of 1942 or the beginning of 1943, Brandt was executed by Ebner.
+At the end of 1942, Brandt was executed by Ebner.
+Ebner himself was assassinated in December 1942.